HolographicWings/Monster-Hunter-Portable-3rd-HD-Pack-Enhanced/README.md

 ---

 ## Notes
 This pack continues to evolve as more textures are verified, fixed or replaced.
-Finally, **some areas and almost all monsters new addresses are still missing**, as they have not yet been accessible in-game during testing.
-They will be added as progress continues.

 If you are using the NPJB40001 version of the game, **rename the folder `ULJM05800` to `NPJB40001`**, otherwise PPSSPP will not load the textures.